Is $45K a Good Salary for a Single Person in 2026?

 The way to maximize any salary is to live within, or even below, your means.
 This can be easier said than done, but it’s definitely possible.

-While it’s tempting to start big, you may find more long-term success by taking small steps: Eat more meals at home.
-Shop at a less-expensive grocery store or during sales.
-Watch your utility use, which can help keep bills at a minimum.
-Carpool or bike to work.
+While it’s tempting to start big, you may find more long-term success by taking small steps: Eat more meals at home, shop at less expensive grocery stores or during sales, watch your utility usage, and carpool or bike to work.

 Other ways to make a $45,000 salary work better for you include building an emergency fund to cover at least three to six months’ worth of expenses, and ramping up your contributions to your employer-sponsored 401(k) retirement plan.